fireltom/PySimple/pycalculator/README.md

 ## ✨ Description
 <!--Remove the below lines and add yours -->
-A Python simple calculator for change.
+A Python simple calculator for a change.
 You are bored and you want to try something new?
 Then this is for you!